magentabusiness/magentabusiness.github.io/docs/user-guide/widgets/map-widgets.md

 marker-configuration-keys:
     0:
         image: https://img.thingsboard.io/user-guide/widgets/maps/marker-configuration-keys-1-ce.png
         title: 'Define the coordinate keys.
-ThingsBoard automatically sets the coordinate keys as latitude and longitude.
+IoT Hub automatically sets the coordinate keys as latitude and longitude.
 If your entity uses custom coordinate key names, update them here.
 Additional data keys can be used for labels, tooltips, and displaying extra information directly on the map.'

 marker-icon-color-1:
     0: